hannahilea/hannahilea.github.io/blog/birdnet-intro/src.md

 You will be unsurprised to learn that I have a lot of follow-up ideas about potential next steps, ways to investigate and tune the installation settings for a specific site, ways to make the installation more robust, and privacy considerations.
 In the interest of getting these instructions published ASAP, I'm going to save those thoughts---plus output interpretation---for a future post.
 Suffice it to say, they exist!

-If you use my instructions---or are otherwise inspired to set up a BirdNET-Pi of your own---please let me know!
+If you use these instructions---or are otherwise inspired to set up a BirdNET-Pi of your own---please let me know!
 If you know me in real life and want assistance or company while you run through a set up, or want me to just set one up for you, let me know.
 I'd love to help!

 Once yours is up and running?
 Be as vocal about the cool things you're learning about your bird neighbors as *my* bluejay neighbor is at 4am of a spring morning. 🙃

 <p style="text-align:center">***</p>

 <div class="alert" style="background:#e8ebf5; padding: .5em;">
-<summary class="alert-heading">My instructions can be found here: [Set up BirdNET-Pi on a Raspberry Pi Zero 2 W](../birdnet-setup/) 🐦‍⬛</summary>
+<summary class="alert-heading">One last time, a link to my instructions: [Set up BirdNET-Pi on a Raspberry Pi Zero 2 W](../birdnet-setup/) 🐦‍⬛</summary>
 </div>

 ***I am grateful to the folks at the Cornell Lab of Ornithology and elsewhere who spent time and energy building the various stages of this detection system, and who took on the tasks of data collection, data curation, model training, model evaluation, model open-sourcing, application development, application maintenance, and documentation.***